-The fourteenth issue of the Michigan Business & Entrepreneurial Law Review has been published!
+The fifteenth issue of the Michigan Business & Entrepreneurial Law Review has been published!
 Our subscribers will find the following works inside.

 8 Mich.
 Bus. & Entrepreneurial L. Rev. ___ (2019)

 Published: Summer 2019

 Abstract: Three landmark decisions of the Delaware Supreme Court exhibit unintentional irony: Beam v.
 Stewart, Smith v.
 Van Gorkom, and Paramount Communications Inc. v.
 Time Inc. In Beam, the court concluded that, regarding the decision of whether to seek remedy against Martha Stewart, her fellow directors would not have jeopardized their reputations for the minimal gain of continuing their business and personal relationships with her.
 Ironically, the court failed to acknowledge that Martha Stewart—in trading on material nonpublic information, which gave rise to the corporate claim against her—jeopardized her reputation (ultimately losing hundreds of millions of dollars and her freedom) for minimal gain (less than $50,000).
 Having failed to acknowledge that internal inconsistency and unintentional irony, the court offered no explanation why some directors would jeopardize their reputations for minimal gain, but others would not do so.
 Part I attempts to fill the void and suggests that Stewart suffered from cognitive biases, which would not have affected her fellow directors.